vikingdata/articles/databases/mysql/mysql_backup_restore_replication.md

 ```
 * Check create database and create table and diff them from the master to the slave.

-* If all else fails, take a percona xtrabackup, or binary backup, restore, and make sure all database, tables, and variables are the same.
+* If all else fails, take a Percona xtrabackup, or binary backup, restore, and make sure all database, tables, and variables are the same.
 The reason?
 If you do an ALTER TABLE or create new schema, they ma not be the same.